Hiviexd/MVTaikoChecks/README.md

 - Place the `MVTaikoChecks.dll` file in this folder
 - Restart Mapset Verifier

+## Known issues

+- Difficulties with custom names are always marked as "Easy" so make sure you manually change that to the correct diff, else you'll have an insane amount of flase positives
+  - this is an issue with MV itself so i can't fix this
+- 3x1/1 breaks in Muzukashiis are not supported yet, so you'll still have to check those manually

 ## Feature requests & bug reports

 If you have any feature requests or an issue to report, please open an issue or reach out to one of the active maintainers below: